Nancy Walker

-Nancy Walker (born Anna Myrtle Swoyer; May 10, 1922 – March 25, 1992) was an American actress and comedian of stage, screen, and television.
-She was also a film and television director (lending her talents to The Mary Tyler Moore Show, on which she also made several guest appearances).
-During her five-decade-long career, she may be best remembered for her long-running roles as Mildred on McMillan & Wife and Ida Morgenstern, who first appeared on several episodes of The Mary Tyler Moore Show and later became a prominent recurring character on the spinoff series Rhoda.
+Nancy Walker (born Anna Myrtle Swoyer; May 10, 1922 – March 25, 1992) was an American actress of stage, screen, and television.
+She was also an occasional film and television director (lending her talents to The Mary Tyler Moore Show, on which she also made several guest appearances).
+During her five-decade-long career, she had long-running roles as Mildred on McMillan & Wife and as Ida Morgenstern on several episodes of The Mary Tyler Moore Show and on the spinoff series Rhoda as a prominent recurring character.

 Early life

-Walker was born in 1922 in Philadelphia, Pennsylvania, the elder of two daughters of vaudevillian Dewey Barto (né Stewart Steven Swoyer) and Myrtle Flemming Lawler, a dancer.
-The couple wed in Manhattan in 1919.
-Walker and her father both stood 4'11" (1.50 m).
-Her younger sister was Betty Lou Barto.
+Anna Myrtle Swoyer was born on May 10, 1922, in Philadelphia, the elder of two daughters.
+When she was 10 months old, she made her debut in vaudeville alongside her parents.
+She decided to become an actress at the age of 10.